Inouye165/React-Photo-App/docs/ROADMAP.md

 # Roadmap

-This document outlines completed milestones, current priorities, and future plans for Lumina.
+This is the running log of what shipped, what’s in progress, and what’s next.

 ---